How to Fix Gap on One Side of Garage Door

 If you have a gap on one side of your garage door, you can do a few things to fix it.
 This guide will show you how to adjust the tracks and sensors and lubricate the rollers.
 You can get your garage door looking and functioning like new again by following these simple steps.
 Read on for more information.

-7 Common Reasons That Causes Gap on One Side of Garage Door
+7 Common Reasons That Causes Gap on One Side of Garage Door:

-1. Garage Door Track Is Not Level
+1. Garage Door Track Is Not Level:

 This is the most common reason for a garage door to have a gap on one side.
-If the track that the garage door slides up and down on is not level, it can cause the door to be unbalanced and eventually start to sag.
+If the track on which the garage door slides up and down is not level, it can cause the door to be unbalanced and eventually start to sag.
 This will cause a gap on the side of the door that is lower than the other.
 The way to fix this is to adjust the track to level.

-2. Rollers Are Worn Out
+2. Rollers Are Worn Out:

 If the rollers on your garage door are worn out, it can cause the door to be unbalanced and start to sag.
 This will also cause a gap on the side of the door that is lower than the other.
 The way to fix this is to replace the rollers.
+The rollers should be replaced every 5-7 years to ensure smooth and balanced movement.

-3. Door Is Out of Alignment
+3. Door Is Out of Alignment:

-4. Springs Are Weak
+4. Springs Are Weak:

 If the springs on your garage door are weak, it can cause the door to be unbalanced and start to sag.
 This will also cause a gap on the side of the door that is lower than the other.
 The way to fix this is to replace the springs.
+It is recommended to hire a professional for this task as the springs are under a lot of tension and can be dangerous if not handled correctly.

-5. Hinges Are Worn Out
+5. Hinges Are Worn Out:

 If your garage door is old, the hinges may be too worn out to keep the door in alignment.
 In this case, you will need to replace the hinges.
 This is a relatively easy process, and you can usually find replacement hinges at your local hardware store.
+Make sure to choose hinges that are the same size and style as your current ones.

-6. The Roller Is Damaged
+6. The Roller Is Damaged:

-7. The Door Is Sagging
+7. The Door Is Sagging:

 If your garage door is sagging, it is likely because the tracks are not straight.
 To fix this, you will need to adjust the tracks.
 You can do this by using a level or a carpenter’s square.
 Check the tracks for straightness on both the vertical and horizontal planes.